arup-group/osmox/README.md

 The most common use case for this is building objects that are simply tagged as `building:yes`.
 We use the below logic to infer useful tags, such as 'building:shop' or 'building:residential'.

 - **Contains** - If an OSMObject has no mappable tags (eg `building:yes`), tags are assigned based on the tags of objects that are contained within.
-For example, a building that contains an `amenity:shop` point is then tagged as `amenity:shop`.
+For example, a building that contains an `amenity:shop` point, it is then tagged as `amenity:shop`.
-- **Within** - Where an OSMObject *still* does not have a useful OSM tag, the object tag will br assigned based on the tag of the object that it is contained within.
+- **Within** - Where an OSMObject *still* does not have a useful OSM tag, the object tag will be assigned based on the tag of the object that it is contained within.
 The most common case is for untagged buildings to be assigned based on landuse objects.
 For example, a building within a `landuse:residential` area will be assigned with `building:residential`.

 In both cases we need to add the OSM tags we plan to use to the `activity_mapping` config, for example: